pdxparrot/assets/SETUP.md

 * Create Data/Audio/main.mixer Mixer in project setup
 * Create the EventSystem prefab at project setup ?

+# Game Jam Notes

+* PIGSquad bumper
+* Tutorialize
+  * Either through gameplay or intro slides
+  * Having a card at the presentation table can help
+  * Show controls in UI
+* Physical feedback - rumble, etc
+* Aural feedback - sound effects, stingers, etc
+* Visual feedback - animations, camera shake, etc
+* Setup Effect Triggers for events early on, even if they do nothing
+  * Hooking everything up with these in mind makes it easier to slot in effects later
+* Get art / animations / audio / UI placeholders in early to start working with triggers and events
+  * Art, like code, can be refined as we go but late jam hookups are expensive and likely to be dropped

 # Engine Update

 * **TODO:** Copy the last game jam's engine code back to the common GitHub repo